Ken Harris: Life and career

-After Jones left Warner's, Harris worked with former animator Phil Monroe on two cartoons before Warner Bros. closed its cartoon department.
+After Jones left Warner's, Harris worked with former animator Phil Monroe on two cartoons before Warner Bros.
+Pictures closed its cartoon department.
 In 1963, Harris worked briefly for Friz Freleng on the titles of The Pink Panther (1963), then for Hanna-Barbera on their first feature film Hey There It's Yogi Bear!
 (1964), then rejoined Jones at MGM for three years.
 After work as an animator on How the Grinch Stole Christmas!
 (1966) — directed by Jones, a longtime friend of Dr. Seuss — Harris came to the studio of independent animator Richard Williams in London in 1967, in which he became Williams' simultaneous mentor and employee.
 Harris's credits with him included A Christmas Carol (1971) — as animator of Ebenezer Scrooge — the opening titles of The Return of the Pink Panther (1975), and the still-unfinished animated feature The Thief and the Cobbler (animating the eponymous thief, whose body language and facial expressions are highly reminiscent of Harris's earlier work animating Wile E. Coyote for Jones).

-Among the many scenes Harris animated: Mama Bear doing an outrageous tap dance (which Chuck Jones, who directed the cartoon, and who was Harris' longtime collaborator, has said was inspired by Michael Maltese, "who could really dance that way") in A Bear for Punishment; Wile E. Coyote consuming earthquake pills in Hopalong Casualty; and the lengthy dance sequence in What's Opera, Doc?.
+The many scenes Harris animated included Wile E. Coyote consuming earthquake pills in Hopalong Casualty and the lengthy dance sequence in What's Opera, Doc?.

 Harris died on March 24, 1982, from Parkinson's disease in Woodland, California, at 83 years of age.